Shingles — prevention, treatment, and the pain that lingers

 Be present when you reasonably can be.
 Your presence alone reduces some of the risks.
 Your parent is less likely to fall if someone is there with them.
 They're less likely to be confused if there's a familiar face.
 Your presence tells them they're not completely alone in this strange place.

 Be informed.
 Know why your parent is in the hospital.
 Know what they're being treated for.
 Know what the plan is.
 This information matters because you can then ask questions if things don't seem to be going as planned.
-If your parent's condition seems to be getting worse instead of better, ask why.
-If they're giving a medication your parent told you they can't take, ask about it.

 Review the medication list.
 When your parent is admitted, get a copy of the medications they were on at home.
 When medications are changed or added, make sure everyone agrees on what's being given.
 Ask the pharmacist or the nurse about any medication you don't recognize.
-Ask about side effects.
-Ask if the medication could be interacting with anything else.

 Keep the environment less disorienting.
 Bring a calendar.
 Bring a clock if the room doesn't have one.
-Bring something that smells like home,a familiar pillow in a colored pillowcase, for example.
+Bring something that smells like home, a familiar pillow in a colored pillowcase, for example.
 Talk to your parent about what day it is, what time it is, where they are, and why they're there.
 These small things reduce delirium.

 Make sure your parent is getting moving.
 If they're capable of sitting in a chair, they should be.
 If they can walk, even with help, walking should happen.
 The longer someone lies in a bed, the harder it is to recover.
 Work with the physical therapists.
-Ask about getting your parent up and moving.
+Ask about getting your parent up and moving early.

 Keep track of what your parent actually eats and drinks.
-If they're not eating or drinking, the hospital staff needs to know because it affects healing and medication absorption.
-If there's a reason your parent isn't eating,they don't like the food, they're having trouble chewing, they're confused about when to eat,that's something to mention to the nursing staff.
+If they're not eating or drinking, the hospital staff needs to know.

 The Discharge Problem